webonise/Rails3-Notes/javascript_state_machine/README.md

 allowed from any current state.

 >> NOTE: The `rest` event in the above example can also be specified as multiple events with the same name if you prefer the verbose approach.
+Example:
+Here rest event can be called from any state.
+After calling that, the current state will be 'hungry' .
+    var fsm = StateMachine.create({
+    initial: 'hungry',
+    events: [
+        { name: 'eat',  from: 'hungry',                                to: 'satisfied' }, { name: 'eat',  from: 'satisfied',                             to: 'full'      }, { name: 'eat',  from: 'full',                                  to: 'sick'      }, { name: 'rest', from: '*', to: 'hungry'    }, ]});

 No-Op Events
 ==================================================